Searching ...

 Lancaster County Things To Do

 Two golf courses are available in Lancaster County: Edgewater Golf Club and Lancaster Golf Club.
-Edgewater is called a “Hidden Gem in South Carolina” and ranked as one of the hardest courses in the Charlotte area by the Charlotte Business Journal.
+Edgewater is called a “Hidden Gem in South Carolina” and is ranked as one of the hardest courses in the Charlotte area by the Charlotte Business Journal.

 The Red Rose Festival in Lancaster is an award-winning weekend event with live music, arts and crafts, children’s activities, a dog show, and more.
-The city also hosts other events around the holidays, such as a May 4th event, Easter, Halloween, and Thanksgiving festivals.
+The city hosts other events around the holidays, such as a May 4th event, Easter, Halloween, and Thanksgiving festivals.

 Lancaster County Local Attractions